groucho75/phmisk/README.md

 The `ui` contains all the Html5boilerplate and Twitter Bootstrap folder and files, generated using [Initializr](http://www.initializr.com/) and edited to work in Phmisk.
 Then, there are some php view files: header, home, footer...

 Phmisk comes out **without libraries** (router, template, ORM).
 You have to use Composer to install them.
-After that a new `vendor` folder will appear.
+After that a new `app/vendor` folder will appear.

 The `app` folder contains some important files:
 * `config.php`: here you can set database parameters and other settings;